 Penny is the Chair of the EHT Board.
 Penny has a background in mathematics, physics, information technology in education and public sector administration.
 She holds B. Sc (Hons), Dip.
 Ed.
 When she retired she was CEO of the Tasmanian Teachers Registration Board.

 Penny is an active member of AEVA (Tas) and has been its chairperson since its inception in 2015.
-She has been passionate about EVs since participating in the petrol-to-batteries conversion of a vehicle in 2011.
+She has been passionate about EVs since participating in the petrol-to-batteries conversion of a vehicle in 2011 and proudly drives an Electric Vehicle.

 Ian Kilgour is a former mining executive with over 40 years operating and management experience in mining and processing copper, lead, zinc, silver, molybdenum, tin, gold, and metallurgical coal across Australia ( including 3 years on Tasmania's West Coast) and in Zambia, Chile, Peru, Papua New Guinea, Canada and the USA.
 His interests include use of renewable energy, particularly for household supply, in the mining industry, and in rural communities in developing countries.